hub-mm/hangman/README.md

  git clone git@github.com:hub-mm/hangman.git
  ```

- Then navigate to the folder through the command lines with:
+ Then navigate to the folder through the command line with:
  ```
  cd hangman
  ```